ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

 1. On the {{site.data.keyword.bpshort}} Jobs page, you can view the log by expanding the job name.
 1. After the plan is applied, view the URL to the generated {{site.data.keyword.cloud_notm}} DevSecOps CI toolchain.
 The URL is located near the end of the log file on a line that begins with `View the toolchain at:`.

 If you apply your plan a second time, the previously created Kubernetes or OpenShift cluster and any applications that are deployed to it are deleted, and a new cluster is created.
-However if you override the default cluster name, that cluster is used.
+However, if you override the default cluster name, that cluster is used.
 {: important}

 ## Deploy the app